suji-labs/suji/README.md

 **Important** The difference between mobile and web is just only user interface.
 So when you want use mobile-UI on a computer, just move suji-develop/mobile and start it.

 ## Features
-* Easy to use POS system
+* Ease to use POS system
 * Executable for generating web & mobile quickly
 * Work with Barcode Scanner based on USB HID
 * Support Pager(Bell) system using [Arduino](https://www.arduino.cc)